 Planning where to live once you arrive in New Zealand is an important consideration.
-For many people migrating to New Zealand, renting is often the most accessible option at first.
+For many people migrating to New Zealand renting is often their first, most accessible option.

 Here are a few matters to be aware of if you are thinking of renting.

 How does renting work in New Zealand?